wp-plugins/responsive-mortgage-calculator/readme.txt

 * This update requires resaving the options or reinstalling to initialize the new currency format and new result settings (see changes below)
 * Currency is now entirely customizable (replaced the select box with a text input)
-* You can now arrange your currency results using the currency symbol, amount and ISO code
+* You can now arrange your currency results using the currency symbol, amount and ISO code.
+See the options page to create your currency format
-* You can now choose to hide the total with interest and downpayment in the results summary
+* You can now choose to hide the total with interest and downpayment in the results summary.
+See the options page
 * Moved settings required by Javascript from hidden inputs to localization object
 * Minor changes to localizations.
 New .pot, .po, .mo files pending.
 Please await changes to FR and ES language files if you are using them.